SantoshErathasari/Audio-Amplifier-PCB/README.md

 3. Connect a speaker to J3.
 4. Power the circuit via J2 (7-12V DC).
 5. Observe the LEDs for visual signal feedback.
+6. When in Mic mode, speak or create noise and the PCB will detect it via the LED indicator system